Reza219/Incremental_SLAM/README.md

 # Incremental_SLAM
 MATLAB/Octave code and data for implementing the algorithms and reproducing the results of the paper:<br>
-"Efficient Incremental SLAM via Information-Guided and Selective Optimization" submitted to The International Journal of Robotics Research.<br>
+"Efficient Incremental SLAM via Information-Guided and Selective Optimization".<br>

 Animated examples:<br>